u16052642/thrive_erp_documentation/documentation-16.0/content/applications/websites/ecommerce/managing_products/catalog.rst

 Categorize the product catalog
 ==============================

-In Odoo, there is a **specific category model** for your eCommerce.
+In Thrive Bureau ERP, there is a **specific category model** for your eCommerce.
 Using eCommerce categories for your products allows you to add a navigation menu on your eCommerce page.
 Visitors can then use it to view all products under the category they select.